useidel/obs-build-test2/README.md

 3. Store your OBS credentials as an Actions Secret
 4. Upload/test/fix/improve

+Add 2: The tricky part is to push the changed files from Github to OBS.
+I use the following approach:
+- creation an OBS credential file on the runner
+- checking out the package from OBS
+- copying over the changed files from the local clone of the repo (which is created automatically)
+- checkin in the changed files to the package directory at OBS (which will trigger the rebuild over there)

 For detailed information about these steps please refer to the corresponding documention on OBS and Github, respectively.
 Here are the links for this particular setup

 1. [OBS package test](https://build.opensuse.org/package/show/home:useidel/test)